 TruDog Dog Food receives the Advisor’s top rating of 5 stars.

-The TruDog product line includes two freeze-dried raw recipes.
+The TruDog product line includes 2 freeze-dried, raw recipes.

 Each recipe includes its related AAFCO nutrient profile when available on the product’s official webpage: Growth, Maintenance, All Life Stages, Supplemental or Unspecified.